metaanalysisR/metaquant/README.md

 ```
 ## Usage

-See (*add link to the vignettes once published*) for a detailed guide on using the `metaquant` package.
+A detailed guide on using the `metaquant` package will be available.

 ## Reference